KawikaN/KawikaN.github.io/essays/FearESLINT.md

 For some context, we have been using ESLint in our class as a tool to help write "better" code according to coding standards.
 The importance of ESLint can be summarized with a quote from [Francisco Moretti](https://www.franciscomoretti.com):
 *"By incorporating ESLint into your development process, you can enforce consistent coding standards, catch potential errors early, and write cleaner, more maintainable JavaScript code."*

-If you want to learn more, check out this great video: [What is ESLint?](https://www.youtube.com/watch?v=ZuDIXV94Z1w&ab_channel=WebDevCody)
+If you want to learn more, check out this great video: https://www.youtube.com/watch?v=ZuDIXV94Z1w&ab_channel=WebDevCody

 ## Cons